biblepix/Biblepix/Docs/MANUAL_en.md

 [^5]: Arabic and Hebrew text is positioned automatically on the opposite side.
 To display such texts in terminals you need programs like 'mlterm', 'gnome-terminal', 'xfce4-terminal' or 'Konsole' (KDE) which can display bidirectional text correctly.

 [^6]: Attention Windows users: if the picture doesn't change on time, right-click on your Desktop and choose "Personalize > Wallpaper".
 There you can set up a slide show easily with the above. picture path.
 The interval is taken automatically from the BiblePix Setup settings.
 You may have to rerun Setup for this to take effect.

-[^7]: Evolution mail client: you must save signature file as HTML!